 - Bargain-hunting?
 Check out our updated list of the best Lovehoney deals

 Our top pick for the best Fleshlight is a top-seller and for good reason.
-The company has taken its original model and refined every aspect, starting from the super-discrete outer and working all the way through.
-The feel of the inner is softer than before, with a uniquely textured canal that promises oodles of pleasure.
-Clear material and a non-anatomical opening means this is more the stuff of your fantasies than a replication of anything real – it's suitable for any man, whatever their tastes.
-And there's plenty of room for experimentation, with a twist base to alter the level of suction as you play.
+The company has taken its original model and refined every aspect to bring you the Flight: Pilot.
+You've still got the super-discrete outer, the feel of the inner is softer than before, with a uniquely textured canal that promises oodles of pleasure.
+Clear material and a non-anatomical opening means this is more the stuff of your fantasies than a replication of anything real – it's suitable for anyone with a penis, whatever their tastes.
+It's waterproof, and there's plenty of room for experimentation, with a twist base to alter the level of suction as you play.

 Though it looks something like a futuristic knuckleduster, this five-knuckle shuffler is far kinder to the flesh.
 The idea is probably rather obvious: you slide your fingers into the holes in its grip, apply a generous amount of lube, and go to town.
 The great benefit over more traditional Fleshlight products is that there's no outer case, so while there's no suction on offer it's squeezable for a change in pressure as you go - and those finger holes, sitting comfortably at your knuckles, invite easy twisting and turning motions too.